gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 This section of the software requirements contains a number of clauses focused on platforms providing adequate accessibility support, applications that run on the platform use the accessibility services, and that the services are documented.
 It also provides specific clauses for the types of information which software needs to provide to assistive technologies in a programmatic way.
 Furthermore, it provides specific clauses for the types of actions and modifications which software must allow these assistive technologies to perform, when permitted by security requirements.
 These clauses allow technologies such as a screen reader to understand the interface content and be able to present it to the user, as well as interact and modify said content.

-In addition to platforms themselves, if the ICT is a form of assistive technology, it must also use the documented accessibility services, where possible.
+In addition to platforms themselves, if the <abbr title="Information and communication technology">ICT</abbr> is a form of assistive technology, it must also use the documented accessibility services, where possible.

 The above requirements do not apply to the closed functionality of software that conforms to clause 5.1.